eight04/angular-datetime/README.md

 * Put some error handler into factory?
 * Day node should give different proper values depends on month when NUMBER_TOOLARGE.
 * Refactor createParser.
+* Make datetime-separator be a set.
+* Make separator work in Firefox.

 Changelog
 ---------